sjohnsonaz/cascade/README.md

 ### Component Subscriptions

 Components manage their subscriptions through the `Component.root` computed property.
 Internally, this calls the `Component.render` method, so any observable read while rendering will generate a subscription.
 In order to reduce re-renders, read observable properites as late as possible.
 Meaning, it's better to read inside a child component, than inside a parent and then pass the value into the child.
 This way only the child re-renders when the value is updated.

+### Multiple Installations

+If a Component or Computed is not correctly updating, there may be more than one copy of Cascade referenced.
+There must be exactly one copy for subscriptions to be tracked correctly.